-Although he no longer holds the position, Alex was the longtime president of Blues Heaven Foundation — the non-profit started by Willie in ’84 to promote the music and provide scholarships, royalty recovery advice and emergency assistance to musicians in dire positions.
+Although he no longer holds the position, Alex was the longtime vice president of Blues Heaven Foundation — the non-profit started by Willie in ’84 to promote the music and provide scholarships, royalty recovery advice and emergency assistance to musicians in dire positions.
 The organization has been based out of the former Chess headquarters south of the Loop since the mid-’90s and is now led by Willie’s youngest daughter, Alex’s aunt Jackie.

 His responsibilities shifted about four years ago — after the passing of his grandmother – when he became the chief officer in Hoochie Coochie Music, which watches over Willie’s extensive songwriting catalog.
 Now splitting his time between California and Chicago, he’s founder of Dixon Landing Music, a label, publishing house and management firm he launched in the San Francisco Bay area to boost the careers of younger musicians.